oscdoctest/Qi-Docs/docs/indexes.rst

 Compound Indexes
 ----------------

-Often, a single property (such as a DateTime), is adequate for defining an Index; however, for more complex scenarios Qi allows multiple properties to be defined.
-Indexes defined by multiple properties are *compound indexes*.
+Often, a single property (such as a DateTime), is adequate for defining an index; however, for more complex scenarios, Qi allows you to define multiple properties.
+Indexes defined by multiple properties are known as *compound indexes*.

 When defining a compound index in .NET, you should apply the ``OSIsoft.Qi.QiMemberAttribute`` on each of the type’s properties that are combined to define the index.
-Set the ``IsKey`` property to true and give the ``Order`` field a zero-based index value.
-The Order field defines the precedence of the property when sorting.
+Set the ``IsKey`` property to ``true`` and give ``Orderfield`` a zero-based index value.
+The ``Order`` field defines the precedence of the property when sorting.
 A property with an order of 0 has highest precedence.

-When defining compound indexes outside of .NET, specify the IsKey and Order fields on the ``QiTypeProperty`` or Properties.
+When defining compound indexes outside of .NET, specify the ``IsKey`` and ``Order`` fields on the ``QiTypePropertyor`` Properties.

 Only the primary index (or key) supports compound indexes.

+The maximum number of Properties that can define a compound index is three.

 The Qi REST API methods that use tuples were created to assist you when using compound indexes.